 You can regard this post as an adjunct to my important essay The Optimist's Brain.
 That article noted that humans normally deflect or bury unwanted, pessimistic (albeit realistic) inputs.
 What level of ignorance are we dealing with here?

 Individuals are often confronted with information that they do not know how to comprehend or evaluate, even though this information can be of critical importance to the self (or society as a whole).
 In the case of energy, nearly 40% of respondents in a Public Agenda (2009) survey could not identify a fossil fuel.
 Nearly one third could not identify a renewable energy source and incorrectly believed that solar energy contributes to global warming.
 This lack of knowledge should be of concern to these individuals, as 89% of respondents worry about increasing fuel costs, and 71% worry about global warming.

 [My note: The language incorrectly believed that solar energy contributes to global warming is misleading.
-It should say that changes in solar irradiance have contributed to recent warming of the Earth.
-Changes in solar irradiance can not account for that warming.]
+It should say incorrectly believed that changes in solar insolation have contributed to recent warming of the Earth.
+Changes in solar insolation can not account for that warming.]

 Even I was taken aback by that stunning result—40% of those surveyed could not identify a single fossil fuel!
 One's ignorance on this subject could be remedied by asking Google what is a fossil fuel?
 It's that simple.
-Most of these ignorant humans undoubtedly have an opinion—it is often a strong opinion—about anthropogenic climate change.
+And to make matters worse, most of these ignoramuses have an opinion—it is often a strong opinion—about anthropogenic climate change.

 We can learn more by reading the abstract (summation).